MitocGroup/www/views/blog/posts/2019/09/terraform-module-components-for-aws-landing-zone-solution.md

 Apply complete!
 Resources: 3 added, 0 changed, 0 destroyed.
 ```

-And that’s it.
+And that's it.
 We hope it helps.

 Share your thoughts and your experience on [LinkedIn](https://linkedin.com/company/mitoc-group), [Twitter](https://twitter.com/mitocgroup), [Facebook](https://facebook.com/mitocgroup) or in the comments section below.